 An attorney, lawyer, or attorney-at-law is a member of the legal profession who represents a client in court when pleading or defending a case.

 Guardian Ad Litem

 The guardian ad litem

 The recommendation of the guardian ad litem may not be what the child or either of the parents want.
 The guardian ad litem will let the court know if his or her recommendation differs from what the child wants, but at the end of the day, it is the responsibility of the guardian ad litem to make a fair and impartial recommendation.
-The judge in a case does not have to do what the guardian ad litem recommends but will take the report very seriously.
+The judge in a case does not have to do what the guardian ad litem recommends, but they will consider the report in their decision.

 An attorney, on the other hand, represents a party in the case, a parent or the child.
 He or she is acting as a legal advocate on behalf of the person he or she is representing.
 The attorney’s job is to convince the court that the living arrangement his or her client wants, be it the child or parent, is the right one.